Pools and hot tubs

 How to recognize a leak:

-Homeowners are responsible for the proper discharge of water from their pool or hot tub.
+You are responsible for the proper discharge of water from your pool or hot tub.
 This water contains chemicals such as chlorine, bromine, salt and algaecides that can be harmful to the natural environment and our drinking water supply.

 Discharging these chemicals to storm sewers or a waterway is considered an environmental spill and those responsible can be held accountable.
 To report a spill, contact the Region of Waterloo at 519-650-8200; Deaf and Hard of Hearing (TTY) at 519-575-4608.